top of page

 To give your young dog the best chance for success during advanced training, your pup should be well "Socialized".

-"Socializing" is a balancing act that requires taking what your dog already has, and developing what is needed.
-This of course requires loving them and caring for them.
+"Socializing" is a balancing act that requires taking what your dog already has and developing what is needed.
+This, of course, requires loving them and caring for them.
 But just as important, this requires teaching and enforcing behaviors with appropriate levels of discipline.
 For instance, if you have a crazy pup, you probably should be teaching and enforcing behaviors like quiet, sit, stay, and healing while on a leash.
 If your pup is shy and withdrawn, you probably should expose him/her to experiences that will get them out of their comfort zones.
-For example you could expose them to loud noises, or enviroments like thick brush, water, or mud.
-If your dog is emotionally stressed by something, wait for a few weeks and casually re-introduce the senerio again.
+For example, you could expose them to loud noises or environments like thick brush, water, or mud.
+If your dog is emotionally stressed by something, wait for a few weeks and casually re-introduce the scenario again.
 If you don't succeed at first, keep at it.
-Avoiding situations that make your dog nervous or show fear, is the oposite of socializing.
+Avoiding situations that make your dog nervous or show fear is the opposite of socializing.

 Below is a simple list of skills that puppies should be socialized to.
 Keep in mind that all discipline should be age-appropriate.